Raymond M. Kirk

 Raymond Maurice Kirk (31 October 1923 – 31 December 2019), better known as Jerry Kirk, was a British surgeon and academic.
-He was Professor of Surgery at University College London and Honorary Consulting Surgeon at the Royal Free Hospital, Hampstead NW3.
+He was Professor of Surgery at University College London and Honorary Consulting Surgeon at the Royal Free Hospital.

 The start of Kirk’s career was delayed by the Second World War.
-Between 1942 and 1946, he served as an ordinary seaman in the cruiser HMS Ajax during Operation Torch – the first combined American-British landings in North Africa.
-Later he was given charge of a minesweeper BYMS 2026 in the Mediterranean Sea but did not sweep any mines.
+Between 1942 and 1946, he served in the cruiser HMS Ajax during Operation Torch – the first combined American-British landings in North Africa.
+Later he was given charge of a minesweeper BYMS 2026 in the Mediterranean Sea.
 This ship was later loaned as RV Calypso to explorer Jacques Cousteau in the 1950s, who used it as a filming base for several films.